-2.1.12 OFFICIAL EQUIPMENT
+2.1.14 OFFICIAL EQUIPMENT

-Official equipment is any equipment (bats, gloves, helmets, etc.) in use by the defensive or offensive team in the course of play.
+Official equipment is any equipment (bat, glove, mitt, helmet, etc.) in use by the defensive or offensive team in the course of play.
 Defensive equipment (gloves, for example) left on the field by the team playing offense would not be official equipment.